What Does a Roofing Salesman Do?

 Well, duh!
 This is a sales job.

-Unless you’re going to work for a roofing company that hands you a fresh stack of hot roofing leads every day, you’ll have to pursue your own sales leads.80% to 90% of leads are generated from door knocking.
+Unless you’re going to work for a roofing company that hands you a fresh stack of hot roofing leads every day, you’ll have to pursue your own sales leads.

 That’s especially true right after a hail storm or hurricane.